 Supporting efforts to combat the coronavirus pandemic

-Find out more about how we’ve been supporting the global effort on our Covid-19 information pages.
+Find out more about how we’ve been supporting the global effort on our COVID-19 pages.

 Through ensuring our sequencing technology is as accessible as possible, we are putting biological analysis tools in the hands of those who could not previously afford it – contributing to the democratisation of science: